Efficient $\varepsilon$-approximate minimum-entropy couplings: Algorithm approximation error analysis

 \subsection{Leftover}

-Lastly, we greedily couple the leftover distribution states in the base case.
-The additional entropy incurred beyond $\sol'$ is bounded by the maximum-entropy coupling of the remaining distribution states, which is the sum of the entropy values of the remaining distribution states, which is bounded by the sum of the entropy values of the remaining coupling states in $\sol'$.
+Lastly, we consider the leftover distribution states in the base case.
+The relevant quantity to bound is $\sum_{i=1}^m H(S_i^{\text{leftover}})$; crucially, each summand is upper bounded by the sum of the entropy values of the remaining coupling states in $\sol'$.
 We will analyze this last quantity by studying the process described in \cref{fig:tree}.
-Since the remaining leftover coupling states will all have size less than $\tau / \alpha$, it is sufficient to bound the entropy of the coupling states with size less than $\tau / \alpha$ in the tree process of \cref{fig:tree}.
-Roughly, we should expect this quantity to be small, because the number of coupling states is only large when considering sufficiently large levels of the tree, but large levels of the tree have rapidly decaying mass (because increasing a level means reducing to $O(\eps)$ fraction of the parent's mass).
+Since the remaining leftover coupling states will all have size less than $\tau / \alpha$, it is sufficient to bound the entropy of the leaf coupling states with size less than $\tau / \alpha$ in the tree process of \cref{fig:tree}.
+Roughly, we should expect this quantity to be small, because the number of coupling states is only large when considering sufficiently large levels of the tree, but large levels of the tree have rapidly decaying mass (because increasing a level means reducing to $O(\eta)$ fraction of the parent's mass).
 We now execute this plan.